 Military spouses claiming exemption from Connecticut income tax under the MSRRA may be required to provide proof that he or she qualifies for the exemption.

 How do I claim a refund of taxes withheld from your Connecticut income.

 - State Section

 - Description (Military spouse)

 - Amount of wages to subtract for the Military spouse

-- Save until Exit Connecticut Return
+- Continue until Exit Connecticut Return

 Print, sign and mail the return to the State.
 Write “Military Spouse” across the top of the return and attach all of the following documents: